-Carbs may be the world’s most confounding macronutrient.
+Carbs may be the world’s most confusing macronutrient.
 On the one hand, most health experts say carbohydrates help form the foundation of a healthy diet.
-On the other hand, some advocates of low-carb diets suggest we’d be slimmer, stronger, more focused, and more energised if we just quit eating carbs.
+On the other hand, some advocates of low-carb diets suggest we’d be slimmer, stronger, more focused and more energised if we just quit eating carbs.

 In reality, no carb-containing food is inherently good or bad.
 Carbohydrates come in many forms, with various implications for health.
 Once you have a little know-how on the science of carbohydrates you’ll be empowered to make informed food choices that support your wellness goals.

 What are carbohydrates?

 Carbs are essentially sugar molecules—groupings of carbon, hydrogen and oxygen—that occur either alone or linked together in different combinations.
 Most of the carbs we eat are digested and broken down into glucose to provide energy for our muscles and brain; in fact, carbohydrates are the body’s preferred source of fuel, says Silvia Klinger, registered dietitian and nutritionist.
 Some carb types support digestion, gut health and other functions.
 Taken together, carbohydrates are classified as macronutrients, meaning the body needs relatively high amounts in the diet for energy.

 Definition of carbohydrate types

 Some of us hear the word ‘carbs’ and immediately think ‘bread’.
 In fact, the world of carbs is diverse, Klinger says.
 Carbohydrates fall into one of three main groups, with many foods containing more than one type of carbohydrate.